MaoKo/FGFX/README.md

 Git clone the repository.
 Then, type: make

+After you can do:
+    ./efgfl example/lex/token_c.lex
-After you can do: ./efgfl example/lex/token_c.lex Which create a file called token_c.h.lex ready for lexing.
+Which create a file called token_c.lex.h ready for lexing.

 ### TODO ###
     .
 More accurate handle of error in FGFX